Custom Downspout Funnels, Leaderheads, or Scuppers Details Page

 (a) try taping together some cut pieces of cardboard in the shape of a scupper of sorts.
 It could even be just different sizes of cardboard boxes.

-(c) from there you will be better able to tell us what is the dimensions of the scupper(s) you want us to make for you, so we can quickly quote you an exact price.
+(c) from there you will be better able to tell us what is the dimensions of the scupper(s) you want me to make for you, so I can quickly quote you an exact price.

-The reason we use primarily copper sheet metal, as opposed to aluminum or stainless steel is:
+The reason I use primarily copper sheet metal, as opposed to aluminum or stainless steel is:

 (a) copper sheet metal is a metal that is meant to be seen with it's attractive patina effect that darkens the copper within a few months exposure to the elements.
 Where stainless steel remains a shiny eye sore.